tc39/notes/meetings/2018-09/sept-26.md

 JHD: Yes, if we decide that `static` modifies the class as opposed to the method.
 If we decide that static modifies the value, then I would expect it to be serialized with it.
 We should come up with simple rules that explain what goes in to string.

-TOD: Given the preponderance of tools that cause the code that you use different from the code in your editor (transpilers, etc.), what are the use cases that we care about for including or not including the static keyword?
+TDE: Given the preponderance of tools that cause the code that you use different from the code in your editor (transpilers, etc.), what are the use cases that we care about for including or not including the static keyword?

 MM: The use case that has a hard requirement, isn't affected by this choice for methods, since their source string would not be a usefully evaluable expression anyway.
 But for normal functions and classes (including exported functions and classes, and the hypothetical nested class) they must generate a string that evaluates to produce a similar function or class.
 (Specifically, for functions, one with a similar [[Call]] behavior.)